 Look for any other signs that it’s time to replace the comforter.
-For example, if you discover mould and mildew on your comforter, it’s time to replace it.
+For example, if you discover mold and mildew on your comforter, it’s time to replace it.

-Every month or so, check for spots, stains, mould, mildew, and rips.
-This manner, you can keep nasty stains and yellowing at bay.
+Every month or so, check for spots, stains, mold, mildew, and rips.
+In this manner, you can keep nasty stains and yellowing at bay.

 How to Dry a Comforter